chrisDeFouRire/typstapi/README.md

 - Files: Upload your Typst files and any assets (images, etc.)
 - `data`: (Optional) JSON string that will be saved as `data.json` in the processing directory
+- Pre-PDFs: (Optional) Files with names starting with `pre_` and ending with `.pdf` will be merged before the Typst output
+- Post-PDFs: (Optional) Files with names starting with `post_` and ending with `.pdf` will be merged after the Typst output

 **Response:**